PUP Startup Script

 puppet.exe --create-pup -i "C:\MyProject" -o "MyApp.pup" -v 1.1 --script "script.txt"Troubleshooting

-Problem: Script Not Taking Effect
+Issue: Script Not Taking Effect

 Possible Causes: